Entreprecariat/Entreprecariat/topic-modelling.md

 **\[DYNAMIC]** Furthermore, we'd like to prominently recall the "dynamic" characteristic of topic modelling to linger its generative approach and its keen eye on **innovation-oriented contexts**.

 New documents of semantic and syntactic similarity between words are obtained directly from input data and specifically drawn through a dependency structure made available by the word embedding process.
+In this sense, the Topic Modelling/Detection has been done putting into the starting corpora the following books and articles:
+- Foti, A., General Theory of the Precariat: Great Recession, Revolution, Reaction, Institute of Network Cultures, 2017
+- Lorusso, S., "On “Fuck You Startup World” and Entreprecariat at Large.
+We're all Richard", www.networkcultures.org, last checked: 20/11/2022
+- Lorusso, S., "Entreprecariat: Everyone Is an Entrepreneur.
+Nobody Is Safe.", Onomatopee, 2018
+- Barton, G., "Don't Get a Job...
+Make a Job.
+How to Make It As a Creative Graduage", Laurence King, 2016
+- Berardi, F., "Precarious Rhapsody: Semiocapitalism and the Pathologies of Post-Alpha Generation", Autonomedia, 2009
+- Bröckling U., "The Entrepreneurial Self.
+Fabricating a New Type of Subject", Translated by Steven Black, SAGE Publications, 2015
+- Standing, G., "The Precariat: The New Dangerous Class", Bloomsbury USA Academic, 2014
+- Scholz, T., "Uberworked and Underpaid: How Workers Are Disrupting the Digital Economy"

 **\[MODELLING]** The real strenght of topic models here relies on "tracking down this otherness hidden in language (and, perhaps, in what language talks about)" (see for more [_Reading Machines_](bibliography.md)).